eliyaballout/Extract_Saved_WiFi_Passwords/README.md

 * Retrieve your all passwords for all WiFi networks that you have been connected to them in the past.
 * Search for a specific WiFi network after you have retrieved them all **(still in progress)**.
+* This application is compatible for both Windows and Linux OS.
 <br><br><br>